-- Treatment activities with WLPZs will retain at least 75 percent surface cover and undisturbed area to act as a filter strip for raindrop energy dissipation and for wildlife habitat.
-If this percentage is reduced, a qualified RPF will provide the project proponent with a site- and/or treatment activity-specific explanation for the percent surface cover reduction, which will be included in the PSA.
-After completion of the PSA and prior to or during treatment implementation, if there is any deviation (e.g., further reduction) from the reduced percent as explained in the PSA, this will be documented in the post-project implementation report (referred to by CAL FIRE as a Completion Report).
-This requirement is based on 14 CCR Section 916.4 [936.4, 956.4] Subsection (b)(6) (February 2019 version) and 14 CCR Section 916.5 (February 2019 version). - Equipment, including tractors and vehicles, must not be driven in wet areas or WLPZs, except over existing roads or watercourse crossings where vehicle tires or tracks remain dry. - Equipment used in vegetation removal operations will not be serviced in WLPZs, within wet meadows or other wet areas, or in locations that would allow grease, oil, or fuel to pass into lakes, watercourses, or wet areas. - WLPZs will be kept free of slash, debris, and other material that harm the beneficial uses of water.
-Accidental deposits will be removed immediately. - Burn piles will be located outside of WLPZs.
+- Treatment activities with WLPZs will meet the overstory and understory vegetation retention guidelines and ground disturbance limitations described in 14 CCR Section 916.4 [936.4, 956.4] Subsection (b) and Section 916.5, including retention of at least 75 percent surface cover and undisturbed area. - Equipment, including tractors and vehicles, must not be driven in wet areas or WLPZs, except over existing roads or watercourse crossings where vehicle tires or tracks remain dry. - Equipment used in vegetation removal operations will not be serviced in WLPZs, within wet meadows or other wet areas, or in locations that would allow grease, oil, or fuel to pass into lakes, watercourses, or wet areas - WLPZs will be kept free of slash, debris, and other material that harm the beneficial uses of water.
+Accidental deposits will be removed immediately. - Burn piles will be located outside of WLPZs. - No fire ignition will occur within WLPZs however low intensity backing fires may be allowed to enter or spread into WLPZs.